 - 90 g icing sugar

-Add the grated carrots, courgette and chopped apple and the toasted and chopped nuts.
+- Add the grated carrots, courgette and chopped apples and the toasted and chopped nuts.
 Mix all in with a spatula.